Hirano Tsukaanayama Kofun: Hirano Kofun No.2 and No.1

-Of the group of tombs, Hirano Kofun No. 2 has a horizontal-entry stone burial chamber measuring approximately 10.6 meters in length, making it one of the largest of the late Kofun tombs in the Nara|Kitakitsuragi region.
+Of the group of tombs, Hirano Kofun No. 2 has a horizontal-entry stone burial chamber measuring approximately 10.6 meters in length, making it one of the largest of the late Kofun tombs in the Kitakitsuragi region.
 This tomb is unique in that part of the burial chamber is made of tuff (mostly granite from Mount Nijō, whereas the coffin base is made of earthen bricks and a support stand.
 Hirano Kofun No. 1 also has a horizontal-entry stone burial chamber made entirely of Mount Nijō tuff, including the stone coffin, which is made out of a hollowed-out block of granite.
 These tumuli are both enfun (円墳)-style circular tumuli with diameters of 26 meters, and both are also estimated to have been built in the 7th century, at the end of the Kofun period.
 No previous construction of tombs is known in this area, and the group of tombs suddenly began to be built in the 7th century.
 It is believed that these tumuli are the tombs of the Kayano clan, descendants of Emperor Bidatsu, who ruled the region during this period.